What is Dual Diagnosis? How does it relate to Addiction?

 We Level Up is a Gold Seal Recipient and an essential provider of dual diagnosis treatment.
 Our rehab centers focus on the complete treatment required for both illnesses.
-We treat the entire individual as a whole – their mind, their body, and soul.
+We treat the entire individual as a whole – their mind, their body, and their soul.
 Your dual diagnosis treatment teams provide thorough and comprehensive therapy to clients and their family members.
-We are committed to providing coordinated and scientific-based treatments that works.
+We are committed to providing coordinated and scientific-based treatments that work.
 Finally, your treatment team will integrate both substance abuse and co-existing mental health problems treatment plans.

 Adamson 2006 p.
 164-170; Hasin et al, 2011

 “What Are Co-Occurring Disorders?”.
 Oxford Treatment Center.
 Retrieved 18 January 2021.

 Substance Abuse and Mental Health Services Administration (2012).
 “Results from the 2011 National Survey on Drug Use and Health: Mental Health Findings”.
 Retrieved 5 April 2013.

 Health Canada (2012).
 “Best Practices: Concurrent Mental Health and Substance Use Disorders” (PDF).
 Government of Canada.
 Retrieved 5 April 2013.